 - Emerging – Anecdotal account of a successful rural program.

 You may also be able to find successful evidence-based programs by browsing through a funder's list of past projects.
 Most funders will detail their most successful programs through news articles, reports, or on their program website.

 How do we show that our project addresses a real need?

-For cash matches, local businesses are a good source.
-Get them involved early in the grant writing process and let them know that their contribution will be used to leverage additional funds.
 If an in-kind match is acceptable to the funder, there are many ways to show the contribution your organization and community are making to the project:

 - Staff time and volunteer time can count as an in-kind match.
 Track the contribution that participants' organizations are providing by allowing them to work on the project, including their attendance at meetings.